acbihm/project-2-neighborhood/README.md

 ![Grass is Greener Logo](https://i.imgur.com/85Oqxtp.png)
 ### Grass is Greener App

-Find the area to live or visit that suits your lifestyle
+Find the best neighborhood for you

+---

 ### Description